 Trial of the Hunt

 People enjoy making progress, regardless of what they do.
-Video games are especially competent of delivering such sensation through many of their common structures and mechanics.
+Videogames are highly competent in delivering such sensation through many of their common structures and mechanics.
 If you are like me, however, an additional layer of progress-tracking is always welcome.
 Thus is the lure of achievement systems — meta-games that award players who are willing to fulfil requirements beyond that of regular play.

 In 2009, I started gaming on the PlayStation 3.
 Before long, I grew accustomed to the ubiquitous pinging that resounded every time I used the console.
 When trophies popped, I couldn’t help but sense a permanency to what I had achieved.
 These digital symbols latched onto my PSN profile and endured even after games had run their course.
 They seemed like timeless accomplishments.

 This was all satisfying.
 Still, things got complicated when I approached this hobby with the pesky, obstinate trait of perfectionism.